merlot-education/merlot-edc/README.md

     java -Dedc.fs.config=resources/provider/provider-configuration.properties -jar connector2/build/libs/merlot-connector.jar

-This will launch the EDC with an exemplary confugration located [here](./resources/provider/provider-configuration.properties).
+This will launch the EDC with an exemplary configuration located [here](./resources/provider/provider-configuration.properties).
 If you want to be able to transfer to/from IONOS S3 buckets you will also need to provide the respective edc.ionos.* parameters there.

 # Deploy (Docker)